You can change the User Agent String (UAString) in Google Chrome for your desktop computer by using these steps.

 You can change this user agent string if you are developing a website and wish to test how your site looks under different strings.
 You may also change it if you wish to view the mobile version of a website from your desktop.
 Here’s how it’s done.

-1. Select the Menu button in the upper-right corner, then select Tools > Developer tools.
-You can also get to this screen by pressing Ctrl + Shift + I for Windows and Linux or Command + Option + I for Mac OS X.
+- Select the “Menu” button in the upper-right corner, then select “Tools” > “Developer tools“.
+You can also get to this screen by pressing Ctrl + Shift + I for Windows and Linux or Command + Option + I for MacOS.

-2. Select the “Show console” icon.
-Then select “Emulation” > “User Agent“.
-From there you can check the “Spoof user agent” box, then choose the User Agent you wish to use.You can free text the string by selecting “Other“.
+- Uncheck the “Select automatically” check box, then choose the user agent you wish to use. in the drop-down menu.You can free text the string by selecting “Other“.